Knowledgator/Documentation/local_run/docs/frameworks/gliner/usage/index.md

 ## Relations extraction pipeline with [utca](https://github.com/Knowledgator/utca)
 1. **Install utca**
 :::danger Important
-First of all, we need import neccessary components of the library and initialize predictor - GLiNER model and construct pipeline that combines NER and realtions extraction:
+First of all, we need import necessary components of the library and initialize predictor - GLiNER model and construct pipeline that combines NER and relations extraction:
 :::
 ```bash
 pip install -U utca